På minuten: Prizes

 Until Bibi Röddö joined in 2004, prizes had not been a part of På Minuten.
 The first prizes were tin cans containing exotic food.
 Some of them were so exotic that contestants did their utmost to let someone else win.
-After Bibi Rödöö had gone through most of what Stockholm had to offer in tin cans she started to bring home prices from her travels.
+After Bibi Rödöö had gone through most of what Stockholm had to offer in tin cans she started to bring home prizes from her travels.
 After this the audience started to bring prizes of their own.
 These usually included local specialities like truffles from Gotland, chanterelles from Ludvika, or fruitloaf with homemade marmalade.
 Later listeners abroad started sending in prizes such as avocado crème from Israel, grasshopper lollipops from the United States, Arctic char from Canada, and a meal for two from a Japanese arctic research station.

 Foods are not the only prizes offered.
 Sometimes there are musical teachers who offer their services under the motto "Learn how to play an instrument under an hour".
 Contestants are not allowed to choose which instrument they will learn to play, as this is decided before recording of the show begins.
 The winner usually plays or attempts to play a small musical piece with the aforementioned instrument at the beginning of the following edition of the program.